Treatment techniques for any condition

 Practicing acupuncture in Seattle for over 20 years, I’ve developed a broad range of techniques that allow me to help with just about any health condition you might be experiencing.

 Japanese acupuncture uses extremely thin needles and is very gentle.
 In addition to palpating the pulses, Japanese diagnosis is heavily based on gently palpating the abdomen and meridians for weak, tight or tender areas and/or areas that have uneven temperature or texture.

-Heat therapy, including infrared heat and many styles of moxibustion
+Heat therapy, including infrared sauna and many styles of moxibustion

 Cupping consists of creating suction between glass jars and the patient’s skin, most often on the back.
 Fire is used to create the suction.
 When the cups are moved along the muscles, the feeling is similar to massage.
 Blood flow is stimulated and tight, strained muscles can relax and heal.
-See a video demonstration of cupping below.
+In the video below, Lesli demonstrates cupping for Evening Magazine.

 To relieve cases of localized pain, I will sometimes connect two needles with a mild micro-current of electricity.
 The intensity of this electro acupuncture is just strong enough for the patient to barely feel.